Highly experienced social workers evaluate and coordinate services to help older adults remain living at home as long as possible.

 Keystone Care Consultants provide critical services to help seniors navigate their health, economic and social needs.
 We help seniors, families and caregivers make the best care decisions to meet unique needs and goals.

 Assistance from Experienced staff

 Care management is provided by highly trained and experienced social workers.
 Care managers meet with individuals in their home or at one of our community centers and provide support and assistance.
 We complete assessments, meet with the senior, gather input from caregivers and create goals together.
 Based on the goals, we inform the senior and caregivers about the services that are available in the community and help them access them.
-This might be setting up rides to a social program or making a referral to an agency to help them with grocery shopping and cleaning.
+This might be setting up rides to a social program, researching housing options, or making a referral to an agency to help them with grocery shopping and cleaning.
 Keystone staff will continue to work with the individual and family until the needs are met.

 Keystone care managers can accompany seniors to doctor’s visits, advocate for the senior’s health needs and assist the senior with health-related communications between primary care providers, specialists, home health care, pharmacy, hospital staff and out-of-town family members.